alf-tool/alf-sql/README.md

 ## Synopsis

 This sub-module provides an abstract SQL compiler for Alf expressions.
-It is aimed at being used with a concrete translator for converting the resulting SQL abstract syntax tree to a concrete SQL dialect.
+It is NOT aimed at being used by end-users (the API illustrated below is considered private and may change at any time).
+Instead, it provides a basis for concrete translators converting the resulting SQL abstract syntax tree to a concrete SQL dialect through third-party libraries.

 See [alf-sequel](https://github.com/alf-tool/alf-sequel) for a translator built on top of [Sequel](http://sequel.rubyforge.org/).